bmait101/hatchR/inst/manuscript/paper.md

 ## Checking Data

 **hatchR** is built assuming data will be analyzed as daily average temperatures.
-Despite that assumption, raw data (*e.g.*, as outputted by HOBO loggers) can be used and **hatchR** includes functionality to summarize those data into a format that is usable, as well as provides functions for basic visual and programmatic data checks to make sure outliers or missing data are at least brought to users' attention.
+Despite that assumption, raw data (*e.g.*, as outputted by HOBO loggers) can be used and **hatchR** includes functionality to summarize those data into a format that is usable, as well as functions for basic visual and programmatic data checks to make sure outliers or missing data are at least brought to users' attention.

 We demonstrate the utility of the summary and check functions `summarize_temp()`, `plot_check_temp()`, and `check_continuous()` using a simulated year-long dataset with temperature readings every thirty minutes.